HomeHistory

 Fay Dunaway and Warren Beatty in Bonnie and Clyde (1967).
 Source: Warner Bros.
 Home Entertainment, Inc.

 Bonnie and Clyde and the exploits of the Barrow Gang offered real-life entertainment to an American public beaten down in the era of the Great Depression.
-Bonnie was a woman, an unusual character for a hardened antagonist, and this fuelled interest even further.
+Bonnie was a woman, an unusual character for a hardened antagonist, and this fueled interest even further.

 Bonnie and Clyde earned the reputation of one of the world’s most iconic crime duos and will be forever etched in the memory of American history.